124938/learning-sqoop/_4_import/_4_3_incremental/README.md

 -rw-r--r--   1 cloudera cloudera     36.8 K 2018-03-10 04:51 /user/cloudera/sqoop_import/retail_db/orders/part-m-00003
 ~~~

-### Approach -> 3 : Usage of --table with --check-column, --incremental & --last-value
+### Approach -> 3 : Usage of --table with --check-column, --incremental & --last-value (New records only)

+* **Important Notes:**
+  * --incremental append means only new records will get imported to HDFS

 * Import orders table with greater then `28-Feb-2014` data from MySQL to HDFS